Personalised approach to cancer follow-up

 "After treatment, patients will move to a follow-up pathway that suits their needs and ensures they can get rapid access to clinical support where they are worried that their cancer may have recurred"

 Personalised Stratified Follow-Up (PSFU)

-The implementation of patient centred follow-up personalised stratified follow-up pathways (PSFU), tailored to individual needs, aims to improve patient experience and quality of life for people following treatment for cancer.
+The implementation of personalised stratified follow-up pathways (PSFU), tailored to individual needs to improve patient experience and quality of life for people following treatment for cancer.

 Having PSFU pathways means that when a person completes their primary treatment, they will be offered:

 - information about signs and symptoms to look out for which could suggest their cancer has recurred;

 - rapid re-access to their cancer team, including telephone advice and support

 - regular surveillance scans or tests (depending on cancer type), with quicker and easier access to results so that any anxiety is kept to a minimum; and